Summary

 FYI I have not looked into this topic beyond a brief internet search, which revealed a lot of questioning of the official story, but with suspicions falling on the genetic-engineering aspect of the supplements’ manufacture.

-The content on this page was first posted in June 2018.
+This content was first published in June 2018.